 An Android cheat sheet (my notes, main concepts)

-I don’t offer much discussion here; this is mostly just a quick Android reference page.
-I have written a lot more about Android, and you can follow this link to my Android tutorials, or you can search my website for ‘Android’.
+I don’t offer much discussion here; this is more like a quick Android reference page.
+If you’re interested in Android, I have written a lot more about it, and you can follow this link to my Android tutorials.

 Getting started with Android